hypertidy/area/README.md

-Well - ha ha - we will need some ease of use here, and some speed ups - but we aren’t restricted to one in-memory format, we have the area of every component part to use as we wish (the grouping tells us about holes and multipolygons), and when we have the right tools we’ll only be using R and C++.
-Oh and triangles composed of 3 points not 4.
+Well - ha ha - we will need some ease of use here, and some speed ups - but we aren’t restricted to one in-memory format, we have the area of every component part to use as we wish (the grouping tells us about holes and multipolygons), we can tell the orientation of the polygon or triangle and get its area, and when we have the right tools we’ll only be using R and C++.
+Oh and we can calculate with triangles stored compactly.

 ``` r
 (a <- tri_area(mm_tri$P[t(mm_tri$T), ]))